adube/labs/README-POST.markdown

 You can add external links that refers to the technologies used in the demo.

-    This demo features an OpenLayers map showing vector features coming from a remote server, which are clustered on client-side when too close to each other.
-A click on a feature shows a popup with aggregated information if it contains clusters, or a complete detail if it only contains one.
+    This webmapping application was built and used to monitor staff of outdoor events, such as concerts and shows, on an interactive map.
+It was designed to be used in a standard browser and tablets.

+    Zones and staff icons are displayed on the map and refreshed every 15 seconds, mimicking what it could look like when used during a real event.

-    The base maps come directly from OpenStreetMap server.
-The features are obtained using the OGC WFS protocol, with MapServer.
+    The client-side application uses OpenLayers, GeoExt and ExtJS as JavaScript frameworks.
+The base maps was created using MapServer Basemaps and Imposm using OpenStreetMap data.
+The features are obtained using the OGC WFS protocol, with MapServer and come from a PostGIS database.

+    The demo itself contains a "About this demo" button, which contains more information and technical details.

     * See the [Live demo][live] in action
+    * Learn more about [Basemaps][basemaps]
+    * Learn more about [ExtJS][extjs]
+    * Learn more about [GeoExt][geoext]
+    * Learn more about [Imposm][imposm]
     * Learn more about [MapServer][mapserver]
     * Learn more about [OpenLayers][openlayers]
     * Learn more about [OpenStreetMap][openstreetmap]
+    * Learn more about [PostGIS][postgis]

 Once you're done, deploy and visit to see your changes.
 Add, commit and push your changes once everything looks okay.
+You can optionally create an entry in the French (fr) archive as well.

 Other notes